 On Thursday morning, we were the last hikers to leave Thrasher Cove at 9 am.
 Our fellow hikers were apparently an energetic crowd of early birds.
 Here, we had the option of hiking back up the ladders to take the trail through the forest, or following the beach.
 We chose the beach as the more scenic route, as we did every time we could (although we weren’t convinced that the beach was any easier than the forest trail).

 From Thrasher Cove to Owen Point, we clambered over boulders and drift wood for several hours.
-I stopped to take pictures of shells and sea life, and to point them out to my friend.
+I stopped to take pictures of shells and sea life, and to point them out to Angie.
 She commented repeatedly on the dry climate of Colorado and was just as intrigued as I was by the ocean.